-With three new royal babies this year and another on the way, we share how many great-grandchildren the Queen has and the special name they call her.
+With three new royal babies joining the firm in 2021, we share how many great-grandchildren the Queen has and the special name they call her.

-The 95-year-old was said to be ‘delighted’ by the arrival of Prince Harry and Meghan’s first daughter in June, marking another great-grandchild for the monarch.
-We delve into the royal family tree to reveal how many she has in total and where they sit in the royal line of succession.
+Last year saw the monarch's great-grandchildren expand even more thanks to the arrival of Harry and Meghan's first daughter (opens in new tab) and another bundle of joy via Princess Beatrice and her husband Edoardo Mapelli Mozzi.
+We delve into the royal family tree to reveal how many she has in total and where they sit in the royal line of succession (opens in new tab).

 How many great-grandchildren does the Queen have?

-The Queen and the late Prince Philip posed with seven of their great-grandchildren in 2018, in a photo captured and recently shared by the Duchess of Cambridge.
+The Queen and the late Prince Philip (opens in new tab) posed with seven of their great-grandchildren in 2018, in a photo captured and re-shared by the Duchess of Cambridge.

 Who are the Queen's great-grandchildren?

 11-year-old Savannah is the oldest of the Queen's great-grandchildren.
 She and sister Isla, ten, are the daughters of the Queen's eldest grandson Peter Phillips and his ex wife, Autumn.

 Savannah is 18th and Isla, 19th in line to the throne despite the two girls not having a royal title.
 When Princess Anne gave birth to her son Peter Phillips, she decided against giving Peter a title.
 And for this reason, the Phillips children also do not have a HRH title.